alexkratzer/autohomestack/docs/processing_level.md

 Here a UDP/IP server is realized in a state machine which can be addressed e.g. via the PC-Tool.

 Each instance of an actuator block is given a unique ID.
 This ID can also be found in the PC tool.

+## Data logger

+During the early implementing phase of the home automation system i needed some logging mechanism for bug finding.

+And after implementing this interface at the plc and i kept it for data logging.

+Meanwhile the usual data logging is realized within the control system (node red) but for redundancy purpose the mechanism is still alive.

+The main script provides a IP listener for every configuret plc connection.

+Messages from the remote clients will be parsed and stored in a db.